-Bicycle Accident Attorney Daytona Beach Florida
+Bicycle Accident Attorneys Daytona Beach Florida

 Riding a bicycle is a cost-efficient, environmentally-friendly way to get around.
 It can also be very dangerous.
 In 2015 alone, more than 1,000 bicyclists died in bicycle accidents, and nearly a half a million people sustained injuries due to bike crashes with motor vehicles on public roadways.
 Unfortunately, Florida, where the weather is almost always “bicycle weather,” led the nation in bicycle fatalities in 2015, with 150 deaths.